 - You can do the hunt as a family.
 This is what we did and it was a ton of fun.
 We worked together as a team to find as many items as possible.
 You can guess before hand how many items you’ll find then see how close you got to your guess.

 - Play with friends in town.
-Email some friends and agree upon some rules.
+Invite friends to your scavenger hunt.
 Pick a meeting place and time to meet up.
-Make sure each group prints the list ahead of time at their own home and has it with them.
-Once everyone is there, in their own cars, signal to go!
+Once everyone is there, get into groups, hand out the scavenger hunt printable, each group gets in one car and you’re off!
 Everyone has 30-45 minutes (agree on time before hand) to find as many items and be back to the meeting spot on time.
 Come up with your own rules for late arrivers.
 They can be disqualified or loose points for each minute late.
-Take a pic of your finished lists and text it to each other or hold it up to the car windows and see who won.
+(This would also be a great activity for youth groups.)

 - If you have a big family then you can split up and compete against each other.
 You can do boys against girls with dad driving the boys and mom driving the girls.
 You could also simply split up evenly keeping ages in mind.
 Come up with a fun prize like the losing team has to serve the winners dinner or make their beds for the week.